1.10 Systems of Simultaneous Linear Equations

 • Add a multiple of one row to another ($R_2 \to R_2 - 5R_1$)

-3. Analyze the final row to determine the nature of the solution.
+3. Analyze the final row to determine the nature of the solution, and use back-substitution.

 Solving System (a) Manually